ivallesp/RL_Reacher/Readme.md

 This repository is **totally open to contributions**.
 If you find a bug, improvement or just want to extend the documentation or refactor the code, please, feel free to perform a pull request.
 It will be revised as soon as possible :-).

 ## License
 This repository has been licensed under MIT agreement.
+For more details, please review the `LICENSE` file.
+Copyright (c) 2018 Iván Vallés Pérez